quantide/qtraining/011-rbase-one-day/manual-pdf/output/10-statistical-models.md

 anova_model <- aov(formula, data)
 ```

+\clearpage

-`formula` argument is a symbolic description of the model to be fitted, which has the form: `response variable ∼ predictor variables`.
+`formula` argument is a symbolic description of the model to be fitted, which has the form: `response variable` $\sim$ `predictor variables`.
 The variables involved in `formula` should be columns of a dataframe specified in `data` argument.

 The resulting object (`linear_model` or `anova_model`) is a list of elements containing information about regression results.
 This information can be investigated by the following functions: